 5. Explore the Grand Palace

 Interested in indulging in a bit of history?
-The Grand Palace is a good iconic stop, but takes the number 5 slot on our list due to it’s massive size (it’s 2.35 million square feet!) and beautiful golden spires.
+The Grand Palace is a must see, but takes the number 5 slot on our list due to it’s massive size (it’s 2.35 million square feet!) and beautiful golden spires.
 Originally built in 1782, the palace was completed by King Rama I. In addition to the architecture, it is famous for its Jade Buddha, which is indeed a sight to behold.

 Why is it last on the list?
 First, it is the busiest tourist attraction in the city, so you will most likely be visiting with a few hundred of your closest friends + their accompanying umbrellas.
 Umbrellas?
 Well, the lack of shade combined with the sunlight reflecting off the building itself makes for an incredibly hot spot.
 If you haven’t read about it yet, Bangkok is scorching hot nearly all year long.
 We’re talkin’ mid-90s with New Orleans type humidity in December.
 So perhaps if you visit, go early, wear sunscreen, drink lots of water, and don’t try to see it all – just pick and choose.
+Its nice to be able to take breaks between stops to cool off, let your kiddos recharge, and maybe even take a mid-day swim at your hotel pool.
 Ladies, pack something to follow the dress code, too.
 This means no shorts (knees need to be covered) or sleeveless tops, hence the shawl with the sundress…did I mention it was HOT?

 - Hours: Daily, 0830 – 1630 (ticket office closes at 1530)

 - 500 bhat/Adult (a bit pricey if you ask us), Children are free